kreon800/shaiyaEP6/README.md

 ## Inspiration

-This project would not exist without the open-source contributions of these developers.
+This project would not exist without the contributions of these developers.

 [Cups](https://www.elitepvpers.com/forum/shaiya-pserver-guides-releases/4653021-shaiya-library.html)